moment/luxon/docs/install.md

 - [Download full](../../global/luxon.js)
 - [Download minified](../../global/luxon.min.js)

-Yout can also load the files from a [CDN](https://www.jsdelivr.com/package/npm/luxon).
+You can also load the files from a [CDN](https://www.jsdelivr.com/package/npm/luxon).

 Just include Luxon in a script tag.
 You can access its various classes through the `luxon` global.